W0rthlessS0ul/HackRF-Files/README.md

 -----
 ## How to install?

-1. Please unpack the two archives located in the SAMPLES/REMOTE_OUTLETS folder.
+1. Unpack the two archives located in the SAMPLES/REMOTE_OUTLETS folder.
-2. Please transfer the PLAYLIST and SAMPLES folders to the root directory of your Portapack's SD card, replacing any existing files.
+2. Transfer the PLAYLIST and SAMPLES folders to the root directory of your Portapack's SD card, replacing any existing files.

 -----
 ## The repository is still under development.